Winter Guide | Affordable Things To Do In Big Bear

 Affordable Night Life in Big Bear.

 Are you a night owl?
-On Friday and Saturday nights you can listen to free country western music and kick up your boots with some line dancing at Wyatt’s Saloon or check out the weekend entertainment at our newest Village hot spot, The Oakside Restaurant & Bar.
+On Friday and Saturday nights you can listen to free country western music and kick up your boots with some line dancing at Wyatt’s Saloon or check out the weekend entertainment in The Village.
 Thursday nights you can go to The Pines Lakefront for cocktails, appetizers and free Jazz.
 The Cave is a fun spot for live concerts on the weekends.
 If bars aren’t your thing try glow bowling at the Bowling Barn.

 Best Lodging in Big Bear.
 The most affordable lodging rates in Big Bear during the winter will be mid-week, non-peak days.
 Book early for weekends and holidays because everyone wants to be here once it snows!
 Hot Tip: Always check out the specials on our lodging page.